Man City face Kompany's Burnley in FA Cup last eight

-FA Cup: Manchester City draw Vincent Kompany's Burnley in quarter-finals
+FA Cup draw: Manchester City face Vincent Kompany's Burnley in quarter-finals

 Last updated on .From the section FA Cup